GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Version 1.0 brings plenty of improvements, including the **integration with the (Gutenberg) block editor**, and the **availability of (commercial) extensions** to extend the GraphQL schema and provide further functionality.

-Here's an extensive description of all the changes.
+Here's a description of all the changes.

 ## Integration of Gutenberg blocks into the GraphQL schema